renenkantor/IncludeLess/README.md

 ## Prerequisite

 1. A functional vscode
-2. 'make' command works on your system
+2. 'make' and 'g++' commands works on your system

 ## Installation